-This major exhibition surveys Maguire’s arts practice from 2002 to 2017 where his use of digital photography has modified his painting techniques, incorporating a colour separation process derived from colour photography and printmaking.
+This major exhibition surveys Maguire’s art practice from 2002 to 2017 where his use of digital photography has modified his painting techniques, incorporating a color separation process derived from color photography and printmaking.
 Maguire explains:

 ‘By constructing my paintings as transparently as possible, I seek to make the process apparent, so that every gesture remains visible.
 And as it is inherent in the nature of paint to dry, each layer is itself a little battle with time…Due to the vagaries of materials and climate, the drying time is always unpredictable.
 So I need to work fast, with big brushes and loosely approximate gestures…The nature of my colour separation process means that flaws in my representation are only visible after the application…at that point I might realize that I have put too much yellow or magenta in the preceding layers, by now well-dried and beyond changing’.